siddique-sa/DinD_Projects/DinD-debian-latest/README.md

 - Docker in Docker solves many pin points simultaneously its picky and hard to bend to our use cases
 - Usually the DinD has alpine as its base image even oficially by **_docker hub_**
-- Here I got the working solution for ubuntu as a base image of DinD
+- Here I got the working solution for debian as a base image of DinD

 - We had _**2 options / ways / methods**_ to perform this same thing
   - 1. Sharing the connection from the host system in `/var/run/docker` is one of the alternatives. sock `-v /var/run/docker. sock:/var/run/docker.sock`.
 By doing that, we create containers from containers rather than utilising "docker inside docker," but the host computer still runs them.
 The following issue is brought about by this solution.
   - 2. This approach is more solitary.
 Docker allows you to always have a clean environment and eliminates network and volume issues.
 You may now share folders across container-1 and container-2 that were made by container-1.
 Additionally, you may access these ports from container 1 and expose ports from container 2